 Robotics can accomplish simple tasks or assist doctors during complex surgeries.
 They can be used in rehabilitation settings, physical therapy, and to support patients dealing with long-term health conditions.

-Early detection plays a significant role in treating conditions like cancer, dementia, Alzheimer’s, and heart disease.
+Early detection plays a significant role in treating conditions like infections, dementia, Alzheimer’s, and heart disease.
 Because these conditions can worsen over time, or have stages, detecting symptoms and diagnosing early on often leads to better patient outcomes.

 One challenge health care professionals face is patient adherence.
 According to the CDC, one in five prescriptions written never gets filled, meaning patients are not following up with doctor recommendations regarding their treatment plan.
 Here is where AI comes in.